syncfusion/blazor-docs/src/common/getting-started/server-side-blazor.md

     <SfCalendar TValue="DateTime"></SfCalendar>
     ```

-4. Run the application, the Syncfusion Blazor Calendar component will render in the default web browser.
+4. Run the application.
+Then, the Syncfusion Blazor Calendar component will be rendered in the default web browser.

     ![output](images/browser-output.png)